dulvui/simondalvai.org/src/content/blog/godot-automated-screenshots.md

 ```

 ## The whole code
-Here the whole code that iterates over the resolutions and scenes and takes the screenshots.
+Here, the whole code that iterates over the resolutions and scenes and takes the screenshots.
-It can be executed with hte "Play custom scene" button on the right top corner.
+It can be executed with the "Play custom scene" button on the right top corner of the Godot editor.
 ```python
 extends Spatial